confluentinc/ksql/docs/faq.rst

 KSQL can be configured to communicate with the Confluent Schema Registry over HTTPS.
 To achieve this you will need to:

--  Specifiy the HTTPS endpoint in the ``ksql.schema.registry.url`` setting in the KSQL configuration file:
+-  Specify the HTTPS endpoint in the ``ksql.schema.registry.url`` setting in the KSQL configuration file:

     ... code:: bash